 The goal of VMware Cloud Director FIPS support is to ease the compliance and security activities in various regulated environments.
 To learn more about support for FIPS 140-2 in VMware products, see https://www.vmware.com/security/certifications/fips.html.

-VMware Cloud Director FIPS-validated cryptography is disabled by default.
-By enabling FIPS mode, you configure VMware Cloud Director to use FIPS 140-2 validated cryptographic modules and to run in FIPS-compliant mode.
+VMware Cloud Director FIPS-validated cryptography is deactivated by default.
+By activating FIPS mode, you configure VMware Cloud Director to use FIPS 140-2 validated cryptographic modules and to run in FIPS-compliant mode.

 VMware Cloud Director uses the following FIPS 140-2 validated cryptographic modules: